atronchi/X-Plane-Hacks/README.md

 Clone this git repo into your X-Plane directory to add the following hacks:

 * A python script for configuring the GPS and radios for a(n instrument) flight plan
+* A bash script to backup your X-Plane configs

 Coming: